Flone-dnb/nameless-engine/docs/Manual.md

 Note that your world can only have 1 active environment node.
 If you will spawn another environment node you will get a warning in the logs that will tell you that settings of your newly spawned environment node will be ignored.

-# Creating a character for your game
+# Creating a character and working with input

 ## Creating a simple flying character node